Colombia: Santa Marta & Eastern Andes

 Day 4: Very early in the morning, we will travel to the east of the city of Bogotá to visit the Cundinamarca Antpitta Reserve.
 After several hours of travel, we will look for Cundinamarca Antpitta, Slate-crowned Antpitta, and Chestnut-crowned Antpitta.
 We return to our hotel in the afternoon ahead of our final night in Bogotá.

-Day 5: After a morning around Bogotá in search of Bogota Rail and Colombian Horned Lark, we will transfer to the airport, where the tour ends this afternoon.
+Day 5: After a morning around Bogotá in search of Bogota Rail, we will transfer to the airport, where the tour ends this afternoon.

 This tour perfectly complements our other itineraries in this wonderful country!